joshua-figueroa/school-voting-system/README.md

 ## Admin Page

 The admin can add students information to the database as long as they inputed the correct credentials on the admin login page.
 For the purpose of testing, the userID and password of the admin is both set to "admin".
+To access the admin page, go to voting_system/admin.php

 ## Login Page